IiroP/telegram-group-stickers/README.md

 3. Build the app with `pnpm build`
 4. Run the app with `pnpm start`

+### Docker

+You can also use Docker to run the application, build with `docker compose build` and run with `docker compose up`

 ## Requirements

 If your system is not directly supported by [node-canvas](https://github.com/Automattic/node-canvas), check what system packages you have to install before running this app.